SUSE/ha-sap-terraform-deployments/aws/terraform_salt/README.md

 This file is also used by the `aws` command line tool, so it can be created with the command: `aws configure`.

-**Note**: All tests so far with this configuration have been done with only the keys stored in the credential files, and the region being passed as a variable.
+**Note**: All tests so far with this configuration have been done with only the keys stored in the credentials files, and the region being passed as a variable.

 5) **Deploy with**: